Articles in this section

 Note:

-Starting with v16.2.0.x, if you reference Syncfusion assemblies from trial setup or from the NuGet feed, include a license key in your projects.
-Refer to link to learn about generating and registering Syncfusion license key in your application to use the components without trial message.
+Starting with v16.2.0.x, if you reference Syncfusion&reg; assemblies from a trial setup or from the NuGet feed, include a license key in your projects.
+Refer to the link to learn about generating and registering the Syncfusion&reg; license key in your application to use the components without a trial message.

 Did you find this information helpful?